cirosantilli/git-tutorial/README.md

 Git version control tutorial: <http://cirosantilli.github.io/git-tutorial/>

-At Github Pages for the Js TOC.
-Source on on brach `gh-pages`.
+At GitHub Pages for the Js TOC.

 To test the page compilation locally: